-Malcolm X., Spike Lee’s highly anticipated movie exhibits the best qualities of a David Lean epic: a charismatic personality placed at the center of an ever-changing political context during pivotal historical times.
+Malcolm X., Spike Lee’s highly anticipated movie, exhibits the best qualities of a David Lean epic: a complex, charismatic personality placed at the center of an ever-changing political contexts during pivotal historical times.

-No matter what you may think, Malcolm X undoubtedly represents a major addition to the historical biopicture, a genre that includes Richard Attenborough’s 1982 Oscar winner Gandhi.
+No matter what you may think, Malcolm X represents a major addition to Lee’s growing body of work, as well as the historical biopicture, a genre that includes Richard Attenborough’s 1982 Oscar winner Gandhi.

 Grade: B+ (**** out of *****)